evanhe1/teachla-react-track/week4-useeffect/README.md

 When the component leaves the page for good, the cleanup function will execute one last time to account for the last execution of the callback.

 That's it for this week!
 Be sure to check out the resources below.
-Next week we will learn about an application-wide alternative to `useState`: `useContext`!
+Next week we will learn about an additional hook that can expand the power of `useState`: `useContext`!

 ## Additional Resources
 [useEffect Official Documentation](https://beta.reactjs.org/reference/react/useEffect)<br/>